 Maintaining a healthy diet, including proper hydration, is important during cancer.

 Weight loss or gain is a common side effect, depending on the cancer type or its treatment.
 Fatigue and decreased physical activity can also contribute.
 Increasing consumption of vegetables and fresh fruits can help patients to cope with weight fluctuations.
 With approval from their doctor, patients can exercise to help with fatigue, weight maintenance, anxiety and mobility.
-Some gyms and cancer centers have programs designed for cancer patients, and many oncology practices have a dietitian with oncology experience on staff.Water is the most important substance in a patient’s diet.
+Some gyms and cancer centers have programs designed for patients with cancer, and many oncology practices have a dietitian with oncology experience on staff.Water is the most important substance in a patient’s diet.

 Water is the most important substance in a patient’s diet.
 Dehydration occurs when the body takes in less fluid than it releases.
 It happens quickly when a patient has diarrhea, vomiting or fever with sweating.
 Patients might not have the desire or energy to eat or drink, so when they do feel thirsty, they are probably already dehydrated.
 Symptoms include little or dark-colored urine, fatigue, sunken eyes and skin that remains raised if pinched (called decreased or poor skin turgor).
 Signs of severe dehydration, such as low blood pressure, rapid heartbeat, dizziness and confusion, could require immediate intravenous fluids.

 Patients with compromised immune systems can stay hydrated by drinking water.
 Tap water may be OK if it is from a municipal water supply.
-If water is from a private well, it is best for people with cancer to have their water tested and, if contaminants are found, to install a filter that removes those specific pollutants.
-If water is from other sources, patients should boil and cool
+If water is from a private well, it is best for patients with cancer to have it tested and, if contaminants are found, to install a filter that removes those specific pollutants.
+If it comes from other sources, patients should boil and cool